cailburn/Digital-Literacy-Project/README.md

 ```
 ---
 ## Task 2 - Build Your Student Digital Portfolio

+For Task 2, I created accounts on three important platforms: Kaggle, LinkedIn, and GitHub.
+Kaggle is a platform for data science and machine learning, so I signed up using my email, completed the basic profile, and can now access datasets, notebooks, and competitions.
+LinkedIn is for building a professional online presence; I created an account with my real name, added my course details, skills, and a short summary so I can connect with students, alumni, and recruiters.
+GitHub is used for storing and sharing code, so I registered with a username, set up my profile, and can now create repositories for my C, C++, Python, and DSA projects.
+Together, these three accounts will help me learn, showcase my work, and connect with the tech community.

 ---
 ## Task 3 - Explore Coding & Collaboration Platforms

+For Task 3, I chose to use HackerRank and solved a beginner‑level coding challenge.
+The platform gives many practice problems in different languages, so I picked an easy question and tried it first in **C++** and then in Python to compare my approach.
+The problem focused on basic concepts like input/output, loops, and conditional statements, which helped me revise my fundamentals.

+While solving it, I used the built‑in editor, ran sample test cases, and then submitted the code to check it against hidden test cases.
+This experience showed me how online judges work and how small mistakes in logic or syntax can cause test case failures.
+It was a simple task, but it made me more confident about using coding platforms regularly for practice.

 Link to **Google Forms**
 ```